+The Norwegian Food Safety Authority is responsible for implementing the surveillance programme for specific viral infections in swine.
 The national surveillance programme for specific viral infections in swine was launched in 1994 to document the status of Aujeszky's disease (AD), transmissible gastroenteritis (TGE), and porcine respiratory corona virus (PRCV) in the Norwegian swine population.
 Porcine respiratory and reproductive syndrome (PRRS) and swine influenza (SI) were added to the programme in 1995 and 1997, respectively.
-From 1997 to 1999, porcine epidemic diarrhoea (PED) was also included in the programme (Table 1).
+From 1997 to 1999, and again from 2015, porcine epidemic diarrhoea (PED) was also included in the programme.
+The Norwegian Veterinary Institute is responsible for planning, laboratory investigations and reporting components of the programmes.